 My point-of-contact was a teenager called Diego.
 He was supposed to be holding up a sign with my name on it.
 I walked around for a long time before spotting a half-asleep, petulant looking young man leaning against a pillar with a cardboard sign at his feet that said, “Draw.”

 I tapped him on the shoulder and asked if he was Diego.
-He looked at me, pulled a Polaroid picture from his pocket, studied it, studied me and, with the formal verification process concluded, took my suitcase and motioned me to follow.
+He looked at me, pulled a Polaroid picture from his pocket, studied it, studied me and, with the formal identity verification process concluded, took my suitcase and motioned me to follow.
 He led me through this tangled mess of cars, pedestrians, chickens (dead and/or alive) and street vendors before we approached something that, from a distance, looked like an antique metal sculpture.
 Up close, it sort of resembled a car.

 Actually, it really was a car.
 Well, “car” might be stretching it.
 It was a 1972 Ford Pinto and, as such, was really more a “crime against humanity” than an actual “car.”